flyway/flyway-play/README.md

 By default place your migration scripts in `conf/db/migration/${dbName}` .

-If dbFolder parameter is set, it will look for migrations scripts in `conf/db/migration/${dbFolder}` .
+If scriptsDirectory parameter is set, it will look for migrations scripts in `conf/db/migration/${scriptsDirectory}` .

 ```
 playapp